jmrk7/railflow_docs_v2/docs/cicd-apps/jenkins.md

 ```

 ### Post-Build Action Reference
->Both the Jenkinsfile and Freestyle job depend on the `Railflow Plugin: TestRail Test Results Processor` post-build action to process test results and post them to TestRail.
-This action provides a host of options to allow users to integrate with TestRail per their requirements.
+Both the Jenkinsfile and Freestyle job depend on the `Railflow Plugin: TestRail Test Results Processor` post-build action to process test results and post them to TestRail.
+This action provides users a host of options to integrate Jenkins with TestRail in a variety of ways and across any testing tool and framework.
 The reference below describes all the options and their usage.

 :::tip
 You can add multiple Raillflow post-build actions using `Add More` button.
 This may be needed if you have multiple reports to process and want to map each report to different places in TestRail.